Balloon Flower: Growing The Chinese Bellflower

 The balloon flower is a popular plant.
-Lushly green foliage sets off massive five-pointed flowers that open up like stars from a puffy, balloon-like bud, and they make the perfect edging plant or container garden.
+Lush green foliage sets off massive five-pointed flowers that open up like stars from puffy, balloon-like buds, making the perfect edging plant or container garden.

 But how does one grow these Asian plants to their utmost potential?
-We’re going to explore that in detail, and when you’re finished reading, you’ll know exactly what you need to do to make these gorgeous plants thrive.
+We’re going to explore growing balloon flowers in detail, and when you’re finished reading, you’ll know exactly what you need to do to make these gorgeous plants thrive.

 Good Products At Amazon For Taking Care Of Your Balloon Flower:

 Balloon Flower Overview